gklyne/EMLO_in_CRM_samples/EMLO_LD_CRM_Annalist/EMLO_LD_CRM_Annalist.md

 4. In addition to information about the letter itself, there are links to activities of creation and transmission of the letter, which in turn link to descriptions of the people (Sir Isaac Newton and Dr David Gregory) involved respectively as author and recipient of the letter.

-5. Back on the "Letter view", click on the "Letter" link to see information about how a letter is modeled in terms of FRBRoo terms "F1_Work" and "F2_Expression", which themselves are subclasses of other CIDOC CRM terms.
+5. Back on the "Letter view", click on the type "Letter" link to see information about how a letter is modeled in terms of FRBRoo terms "F1_Work" and "F2_Expression", which themselves are subclasses of other CIDOC CRM terms.

 6. Finally, back on the "Letter view" page, click on the "Data" button to see the underlying stored data.
 The data here is JSON-LD, which is a syntax for representing RDF based on JSON.
 This form of data is relatively easy to read and process using (say) Python or Ruby, but can also be ingested in to an RDF data store to be processed as linked data (e.g. queried using SPARQL).